Josh Lowe Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The 10.5 strikeouts per nine innings compiled by the White Sox pitching staff ranks first in MLB.
+- The pitching staff for the White Sox has a collective 10 K/9, the first-best in MLB.

-- The White Sox have the 28th-ranked team ERA across all MLB pitching staffs (5.48).
+- The White Sox's 5.62 team ERA ranks 29th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.